vikasyadavv/faq/README.md

    - Choose "main" branch and "/ (root)" folder
    - Click "Save"

-4. **Your chat will be available at**: `https://yourusername.github.io/your-repo-name`
+4. **RAG-powered chat will be available at**: `https://yourusername.github.io/your-repo-name`

 ## n8n Webhook Setup

-Your n8n webhook should:
+The n8n webhook should:

 1. **Accept POST requests** with JSON payload:
    ```json